sqlancer/sqlancer/CONTRIBUTING.md

 mvn test
 ```

-Note that per default, the smoke testing is performed only for embedded DBMS (i.e., DuckDB and SQLite).
+Note that per default, the smoke testing is performed only for embedded DBMS (e.g., DuckDB and SQLite).
 To run smoke tests also for the other DBMS, you need to set environment variables.
 For example, you can run the MySQL smoke testing (and no other tests) using the following command:

 ```
 MYSQL_AVAILABLE=true mvn -Dtest=TestMySQL test
 ```

-For up-to-date testing commands, check out the `.travis.yml` file.
+For up-to-date testing commands, check out the `.github/workflows/main.yml` file.

 ## Reviewing